-- Fowler's toad is a state SGCN.
-State water quality standards for designated uses of Class B waters relative to levels of water quality that fully supports aquatic biota and habitat. - General goals related to aquatic resources including protecting, enhancing, and restoring habitats necessary to sustain healthy aquatic and riparian communities; providing instream flows to meet the requirements of resident fish and wildlife including invertebrates; and minimizing project effects on water quality and aquatic habitat. - VFWD general goals for conserving, enhancing, and restoring natural communities, habitats, species, and the ecological processes that support them; and providing fish and wildlife-based activities including viewing, harvesting, and utilization of fish, plant, and wildlife resources.
+VANR • Fowler's toad is a state SGCN.
+State water quality standards for designated uses of Class B waters relative to levels of water quality that fully supports aquatic biota and habitat. • General goals related to aquatic resources including protecting, enhancing, and restoring habitats necessary to sustain healthy aquatic and riparian communities; providing instream flows to meet the requirements of resident fish and wildlife including invertebrates; and minimizing project effects on water quality and aquatic habitat.

+VFWD general goals for conserving, enhancing, and restoring natural communities, habitats, species, and the ecological processes that support them; and providing fish and wildlifebased activities including viewing, harvesting, and utilization of fish, plant, and wildlife resources.
 Goals reference Vermont's Wildlife Action Plan (Kart et al., 2005), including SGCN.

-Surveys for the distribution and abundance of Fowler's toads are a stand-alone activity.
-They do not require support from any other study, nor can they be efficiently combined with any other study effort.
-The assessment of Fowler's toad habitat distribution and condition within project-affected areas, however, will benefit greatly from data collected for other studies regarding the soil type, cover type, and the distribution and condition of wetlands.
+Surveys for the distribution and abundance of Fowler's toads will be conducted in concert with other biological surveys for the relicensing effort, whenever feasible.
+The assessment of Fowler's toad habitat distribution and condition within project-affected areas will benefit greatly from data collected for other studies regarding the soil type, cover type, and the distribution and condition of wetlands.